 The facts of each case will determine if the various categories of damages are available.
 For instance, the party causing the death may argue that the jury should not consider pain and suffering, where there is no evidence the deceased individual was conscious between the time of the negligent act and the time of death, or when death is instantaneous.
 It is imperative to have expert medical testimony to substantiate claims of conscious pain and suffering in wrongful death claims.

 Likewise, the negligent party may argue that a jury should not consider damages for loss of services if the deceased individual did not provide substantial services, as may occur in a situation with an elderly person in a nursing home.

 Finally, a wrongful death claim may not support damages for lost future net income if the deceased individual is not working, or not financially supporting any of the potential heirs to whom a wrongful death monetary recovery would flow.
 Similarly, the future income of children is speculative, and courts do not allow claims for the future income of children who have suffered fatal injuries due to the negligence of another.

 Charlotte NC Wrongful Death Attorneys — Brown Moore & Associates

-As can be seen, wrongful death cases s are complex and multi-faceted.
-If a family member has died due to the negligence of another , call the wrongful death and personal injury attorneys at Brown Moore & Associates for a consultation..
+As can be seen, wrongful death cases are complex and multi-faceted.
+If a family member has died due to the negligence of another, call the wrongful death and personal injury attorneys at Brown Moore & Associates for a consultation.
 Contact Brown Moore & Associates even if you are not certain that your loved one died because of identifiable negligence.
-We are proven wrongful death attorneys, and we can give you advice and counsel with respect to whether there is a basis for a wrongful death lawsuit.
+We are proven wrongful death attorneys, and we can give you advice and counsel on whether there is a basis for a wrongful death lawsuit.
 Contact our office today.
-We serve North Carolina residents in Asheville, Charlotte, Concord, Gastonia, Huntersville, Kannapolis, Monroe, Mooresville, Shelby and surrounding areas.
+We serve North Carolina residents in Asheville, Charlotte, Concord, Gastonia, Huntersville, Kannapolis, Monroe, Mooresville, Shelby, and surrounding areas.